Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

       - name: Linda Cherniavsky
         title: Local Executive Board
         text: >
-          Linda Cherniavsky, a native of Atlanta, attended Northwestern University, and the University of Georgia before earning her Bachelor and Master of Science in Music Education degrees from the University of Illinois at Urbana - Champaign.
+          LINDA CHERNIAVSKY, a native of Atlanta, attended Northwestern University, and the University of Georgia before earning her Bachelor and Master of Science in Music Education degrees from the University of Illinois at Urbana - Champaign.
 She pursued additional musical